 No, LeadDev Together has been built from the ground up to serve the specific development needs of our audience, so we want to keep everyone focused on the job at hand.
 There are plenty of other ways that LeadDev can help you speak to technology leaders, so please get in touch with us at [email protected].

-All sessions are recorded and will be made available for LeadDev Together ticket holders shortly after each session.
+All individual talks and panels are recorded and will be made available for LeadDev Together ticket holders shortly after each session.

 As little or as much as you’d like.
 We’ll be suggesting exercises or actions that you can take to improve your software engineering practice in between sessions - but this isn’t a “course” and you won’t be getting marked on it; how far you want to progress is up to you.